haleli-amiad/cartloop/README.md

 4. State is managed via UseContext.
 5. Messages are validated against the following characters: aA-zZ1234567890-=.,
 6. Design is fully responsive.
+8. Design is vanilla, no UI libraries.
-7. User gets notified when a message is invalid.
+8. User gets notified when a message is invalid.
-8. Tech stack: React.js, Hooks, Sass, Node.js, Express.
+9. Tech stack: React.js, Hooks, Sass, Node.js, Express.

 In the project directory, you can run: